 Custom travel to Senegal

-Senegal is one of West Africa's warmest destinations — a coastal country of 196,700 km² for 18 million inhabitants, 6-h direct flight from Paris.
-95% Muslim society, Creole and welcoming, defined by « teranga » (Wolof word meaning hospitality).
-Capital Dakar (3.5 million inhabitants) on the Cape Verde Peninsula, Africa's westernmost point.
-20-min ferry away, Gorée Island (UNESCO 1978) and its House of Slaves — one of the world's most moving memorial sites.
-To the north, Saint-Louis (UNESCO 2000), former French capital of West Africa.
-Southeast, the Sine-Saloum Delta (UNESCO reserve, mangroves, birds).
-Also: Pink Lake, Petite Côte (Saly), and authentic Casamance.
+Senegal is one of West Africa's warmest destinations, a coastal country of 196,700 km² for 18 million inhabitants, a 6-h direct flight from Paris.
+95% Muslim, Creole, and welcoming, defined by « teranga », hospitality in Wolof.
+Capital Dakar sits on the Cape Verde Peninsula, Africa's westernmost point.
+A 20-min ferry away, Gorée Island (UNESCO) and its House of Slaves, one of the world's most moving memorial sites.
+To the north, Saint-Louis (UNESCO), a former French capital.
+Southeast, the Sine-Saloum delta.
+Further on: Pink Lake, Petite Côte, and authentic Casamance.
 Renowned cuisine (thieboudienne, yassa).
 7-10 days for a complete immersion.

 Highlights